ang-yu/Academic_network/guideline for finding handles.md

 V1. screenName

-Screen name is the username of the Twitter account.
+screenName is the username of the Twitter account.
 The format is the username with no @.

 Instructions: